Everdend’s Top Brokerage Picks

 Definition: A Dividend Calendar tracks important dates including declaration dates, ex-dividend dates (when an investor must own the stock to receive the upcoming dividend), record dates, and payment dates across an entire portfolio.

-Why It Matters: Dividend calendars help investors plan their cash flow, ensure they don’t miss important ex-dividend dates when buying or selling, and visualize how their passive income is spread throughout the year.
+Why It Matters: Dividend calendars help investors plan their cash flow, ensure they don’t miss out on important ex-dividend dates when buying or selling, and visualize how their passive income is spread throughout the year.

 Social Trading